 The Clermont Club established in 1887 as a gentleman’s club is now a popular cafe.
-This domain of well to do pastoralists from prosperous stations like Wolfang, Kilcummin and Glenmore as well as prominent townspeople, was the place for men to relax away from pastoral problems like crippling droughts, falls in wool prices and unsaleable cattle.
+Once the domain of well to do pastoralists from prosperous stations like Wolfang, Kilcummin and Glenmore as well as prominent townspeople, this was the place for men to relax away from problems like crippling droughts, falls in wool prices and unsaleable cattle.
 Today, the cafe does a brisk trade in coffees and meals.

 Clermont had a catastrophic flood in 1916 when 21 inches of rain fell in 24 hours .
 The townsfolk took little notice of indigenous warnings not to build on the flats such was their desire to be close to gold deposits.
 Sixty five people perished and this avenue of trees remembers them.

 A short drive from Clermont is Theresa Creek Dam, a very scenic camping ground and day drive spot.
 Nightly rates are $15 .
 There is no power, but there are toilets and showers.
 An on-site kiosk makes a good coffee and salad wraps.

 If I return to Clermont, it will be to fossick for a couple of weeks.
 I’ll hire a metal detector, buy a licence (can apply online, 1 month is $8) and get amongst it.
 Never done it before, but after listening to some camp talk, I think I’d like it.

 Next stop: Charters Towers